Mark7888/steelseries-sonar-py/README.md

 # SteelSeries Sonar Python API

+**Streamer mode currently in development!**

 ## Overview

 This Python package provides a convenient interface for interacting with the SteelSeries Sonar application API.
 The Sonar application allows users to control and display volumes for various audio channels.

 ## Installation